ToshioCP/Gobject-tutorial/src/sec3.src.md

 }
 ~~~

-`self` is the instance the function belongs to.
+The first argument `self` is the instance the function belongs to.
-`other` is another TDouble instance.
+The second argument `other` is another TDouble instance.

 The value of `self` can be accessed by `self->value`, but don't use `other->value` to get the value of `other`.
 Use a function `t_double_get_value` instead.